ypmundhada/diabeticRetinopathy/README.md

  2: 1.310223953261928,
  3: 7.6022598870056495,
  4: 10.117293233082707}
 The result was slightly improved to 0.7394 accuracy and 0.7356 val_accuracy.
-This concludes that the highest achievable accuracy is around 0.74.